About Gaming Together

 What We Do

 Our Story Tellers (STs) are young adults with experience running D&D and a commitment to mentoring and working positively with kids, trained by our founder in her unique way of supporting growth and development.
-Anna observes each group closely and offers hands-on, in-the-moment guidance as needed.
+Director Honor Doherty provides mentoring and supervision for social-emotional guidance as needed.
 Since every student—and Story Teller—is working on something, together we create an accepting and supportive space for growth.
-Most importantly, this is a group that your child will want to go to—and won’t be embarrassed by.
+Most importantly, this is a skills-development program that your student will want to go to—and won’t be embarrassed by.
 Gaming is cool!

 The Benefits of Gaming